etwk/blog/content/lists/books.md

 - [ ] Accidental State: Chiang Kai-shek, the United States, and the Making of Taiwan
 - [ ] A Very Short History of the World (Geoffrey Blainey) #must
 - [ ] Goodbye, Eastern Europe: An Intimate History of a Divided Land
-- [ ] A People's Tragedy: The Russian Revolution
 - [ ] The Prize: The Epic Quest for Oil, Money & Power #must
 - [ ] Prisons We Choose to Live Inside (Doris Lessing) #must
 - [ ] Ghosts of the Tsunami: Death and Life in Japan's Disaster Zone